How foundation soils affect residential foundations in Texas

 At Baird Foundation Repair, we understand the differences between soils and the best ways to repair a foundation depending upon the conditions.
-If you have any foundation issues in your home, give us a call today or click below to get a free repair estimate!
-We offer all our services in Victoria, New Braunfels, San Marcos, Laredo, San Antonio and the nearby areas.
+If you have any foundation issues in your home, give us a call today for a free repair estimate!

 Different soil types are affected by moisture in different ways.
 Each of these three soils reacts to water differently:

 - Sandy Soils: Water passes through sandy soils rather than being absorbed, making them very stable.
 Instead of expanding as they absorb moisture and contracting as they dry out, sandy soils maintain a fairly consistent volume and density.
 Because of their stability and good load-bearing qualities, sandy soils are less likely to shift and settle, so they rarely cause foundation problems.
 Unfortunately, sandy soils are less commonly found than other more problematic soil types.